digital-dj-tools/dj-data-converter/README.md

 ## Install

-- Download the app from the [releases](https://github.com/digital-dj-tools/dj-data-converter/releases) page.
+Download the Basic Edition from the [releases](https://github.com/digital-dj-tools/dj-data-converter/releases) page.
+To download the Pro Edition, please [contact me](mailto:abcoyle@gmail.com) for pricing.

 ## Usage